helium/helium-packet-router/docs/playbook.md

 1. If updates started coming in again on their own run the command `hpr config route refresh_all` to make sure that we have all updates for each route.
 2. If still no updates are coming in:
-   1. Run `hpr config reconnect --commit` this will reset the connection to ICS.
+   1. Run `hpr config reset stream --commit`, this will create a new stream to ICS over the same connection.
+   2. Run `hpr config reset channel --commit`, this will create a new connectdion to ICS and then a new stream.
-   2. if `1` fails restart HPR service
+   3. If neither of those work, restart the HPR service

 *Notes:*
 - *When updates stop it is hard to know if connection went down or if load balancer is doing something weird.*